davidegaspar/davidegaspar/RESUME.md

 Responsible for maintenance and monitoring (SLOs), configuration, upgrades and engineer experience.

-### AWS account provisioning @ CondeNast

-Provisioned 20+ AWS accounts for markets and Hubs around the world.
-With the use of IaC (Terraform) via Pipelines (CircleCI), deployed Okta SSO integration, Cloud Governance tools (CloudHealth / Stealthwatch) and Terraform state storage and locking.

 ### Services and UI migration to AWS @ eFinancialCareers
 Successfully helped migrate all our stack to AWS, by building a template micro service stack that ran Docker applications on EC2 using Terraform.
 All micro services now follow a standard Infrastructure Stack including WAF, ELBs/ALBs, CloudFront, Nginx, Docker, ASG/EC2, CloudWatch Metrics Alarms and Dashboards and Splunk logging.
 All micro services have a Pipeline (CodePipeline) complete with Github and Jenkins integration, that build, deploy and test each service.
 All micro services have a Runbook for On Call support.